Ranger Creed Series: Part 2

 The Ranger Creed has been a guiding force for the 75th Ranger Regiment since its formation in 1974, and serves as a hallmark for the spirit, discipline, and duty that all Rangers are expected to foster in themselves and their team.

-"Acknowledging the fact that a Ranger is a more elite Soldier, who arrives at the cutting edge of battle by land, sea, or air, I accept the fact that as a Ranger my country expects me to move further, faster, and fight harder than any other Soldier." - from the Third Stanza of the Ranger Creed
+"Acknowledging that a Ranger is a more elite Soldier, who arrives at the cutting edge of battle by land, sea, or air, I accept the fact that as a Ranger, my country expects me to move further, faster, and fight harder than any other Soldier." - Second Stanza of the Ranger Creed

 |Date Taken: